September 10

 Electric Range with Coils

-Today, coil electric ranges look a bit old-fashioned.
-But they work on the same principle as smooth tops and they're usually less expensive.
+Today, coil burners look a bit old-fashioned.
+But they work just like smooth tops and are cheaper.
 Because the coil is exposed, they heat faster.
-You can see the coil get red when it's hot, which is a nice visual cue that may help prevent burns.
+The coil get red when it's hot, which is a nice visual cue.

-But they're not as easy to keep clean, and they're not as pretty as smooth tops.
+They're not as easy to keep clean as smooth tops, and they're not as pretty.

 Do You Need Different Cookware for the Type of Electric Range You Have?

-No, not really, although smooth top stoves aren't as durable as coils.
-But if you're careful, all cookware is fine for use on either type of stove.
+No, although smooth top stoves aren't as durable as coils.
+But if you're careful, all cookware is fine for use on both types of electric stove.

 If this is true, then what is this article about?
-Well, there are a lot of sites that give lists of cookware brands they recommend for electric stoves, but they don't tell you why they've picked them (and in some cases, they're the brands with the highest commission rates).
+We want to dispel some widespread information that you have to buy certain types of cookware to use with an electric range: a lot of sites have lists of cookware brands for electric stoves, but they don't tell you why they've picked them.

 back to TOC